A Runtime Revolution, sort of...

 The posit arithmetic design describes how the DTS would select numeric representations based on dimensional range analysis.
 On native targets, this means tapered precision concentrated where the computation operates.
 On JavaScript, it means IEEE 754 float64 every time.
 We’re exploring how the compiler could surface this divergence as a design-time diagnostic so the developer can make informed decisions about what computation belongs at the edge and what belongs on native hardware.

 JSIR also opens a path beyond Workers that we’re eager to explore.
 The WREN stack uses Partas.Solid components rendered in a system WebView, with native Clef logic communicating over BAREWire through a local WebSocket.
-Today, Partas.Solid compiles F# to JavaScript through Fable for the front-end layer.
-With JSIR in the pipeline, that front-end JavaScript could be produced by Composer through the same verified middle-end as the native backend.
-The WREN stack’s WebView layer and its native layer would both compile from the same source, through the same passes, with the same BAREWire schema derivation governing the messages between them.
-The front-end/backend boundary would become another instance of the cross-substrate pattern that JSIR makes structural.
+Today, Partas.Solid compiles F# to JavaScript through Fable for the front-end layer, and we expect that to continue for F# frontends.
+What JSIR adds is an additional option: Clef-authored frontends could be compiled by Composer through the same verified middle-end as the native backend.
+A WREN stack whose frontend was written in Clef would have both sides of the IPC boundary going through Alex, with the same BAREWire schema derivation governing the messages between them.
+The two paths coexist: F#-and-Fable on one, Clef-and-Composer on the other, both producing JavaScript that runs in the same WebView and talks to the same native backend through the same BAREWire wire format.

 The three articles in the JavaScript targeting section cover the technical foundations we’re building toward: how JSIR welds to our pipeline, how verified properties could carry through to emission, and how BAREWire would enable streaming inference from containers through Workers to clients.
 This post is the invitation to read them.

-For a framework designed around native compilation, the idea that JavaScript could become just another backend, reached through the same dialect infrastructure and subject to the same verification passes, is genuinely exciting.
-Not because JavaScript becomes something it is not.
-Because the compiler would stop treating it differently.
+For a framework designed around native compilation, the idea that JavaScript could become just another backend, reached through the same dialect infrastructure and subject to a subset of verification passes, is genuinely exciting to us.
+The convergence onto our tool chain has both performance and security positives, and the resulting JavaScript would be the kind we are proud to deliver alongside our other framework artifacts into any high-stakes environment.